Eight of the most dangerous plants you can find in Alnwick Poison Garden

 Thomas Hicks won the marathon after taking 1mg of strychnine sulphate with some brandy, and won the gold medal - though he was carried over the finish line!

-(Image: Newcastle Chronicle) 2 of 9 Ricinis Communis (Castor Bean plant) Ricinis Communis (the Castor Bean Plant) is listed by the Guinness Book of Records as the world's most poisonous common plant.
+Ricinis Communis (the Castor Bean Plant) is listed by the Guinness Book of Records as the world's most poisonous common plant.
 Just two millionths of an ounce of the poison found in the bean is enough to kill a 72kg human.

 So, one bean can kill several adults.
 Ricin is produced from the waste material left over from processing castor beans.

-(Image: Newcastle Chronicle) 9 of 9
+(Image: Newcastle Chronicle)3 of 9